liquity/dev/README.md

 ### Stability Pool deposit losses and ETH gains - implementation

-Deposit functionality is handled by `PoolManager.sol` (`provideToSP`, `withdrawFromSP`, etc).
-PoolManager also handles the liquidation calculation. `StabilityPool.sol` actually holds the LUSD and ETH balances.
+Deposit functionality is handled by `StabilityPool.sol` (`provideToSP`, `withdrawFromSP`, etc).
+PoolManager also handles the liquidation calculation, and holds the LUSD and ETH balances.

 When a liquidation is offset with the Stability Pool, debt from the liquidation is cancelled with an equal amount of LUSD in the pool, which is burned.